fspmarshall/bbmt-blog/episodes/episode-1.md

 is important.

-In this episode, we will begin meeting the family of cryptographic tools that we will use throughought this series.
+In this episode, we will begin meeting the family of cryptographic tools that we will use throughout this series.
 Don't worry if you aren't familiar with cryptography at all; we'll start from the beginning.

 > [Cryptography] is the practice and study of techniques for secure communication